lpriyasivakumar/daily-news-feed/README.md

    docker-compose up
    ```

-1. Run migrations from the root of the project
+1. Run migrations from the root of the project with the docker containers running.
+Note: verify that the gradlew script has execute privileges if you run into permission errors.
    ```bash
    ./gradlew devMigrate testMigrate
    ```